How To Build a Loyalty App For Customer Engagement: A 7-Step Guide

 A loyalty program is one of the few things in your marketing budget that pays you back for years.

 Loyalty members generate 12–18% more incremental revenue per year than non-members.
 They buy more frequently, spend more per transaction, and churn at lower rates.
-For a business running on tight acquisition costs and CAC has increased 40–60% since 2019, retaining a customer you've already paid to acquire is the highest-return move you can make.
+Customer acquisition costs have jumped 40–60% since 2019.
+Retaining a customer you've already paid to acquire is the highest-return move you can make.

 But a loyalty app is not just a digital punch card.
 The difference between a program members actually use and one they forget about in week three comes down to how it's built: the right features, the right integration points, the right reward economics, and a mobile experience that earns screen space.

-A customer loyalty app is a digital platform that rewards customers for defined behaviors like repeat purchases, referrals, check-ins, reviews, or milestone achievements and gives businesses real-time data on who their best customers are and what drives their behaviour.
+A customer loyalty app is a digital platform that rewards customers for defined behaviors -- repeat purchases, referrals, check-ins, reviews, or milestone achievements -- and gives businesses real-time data on who their best customers are and what drives their behavior.

 First, they make earning feel immediate.
 Points credited within seconds of a QR scan.
 Progress bars showing how close a member is to the next tier.
 Countdown timers on expiring rewards.
 These mechanics turn passive customers into active participants.